hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 - providing a route from the service subnet in the overcloud to the RabbitMQ on the undercloud controller:

-	- The target IP addresses should be limited the ip addresses of the RabbitMQ cluster nodes in the Under Cloud.
+	- The target IP addresses should be limited the ip addresses of the RabbitMQ cluster nodes in the undercloud.
-	- The Port numbers shall be limited to 5672 (RabbitMQ)
+	- The port numbers shall be limited to 5672 (RabbitMQ)

-- providing a route from the EON service on the Under Cloud and the vCenter server;
+- providing a route from the EON service on the undercloud and the vCenter server;

 - enabling VLAN trunking and native VLAN on the private network.
 This is to cater to untagged PXE traffic with the tenant.